Keep scrolling to read my first blog post, The Road To Mental Wellness

 Welcome to the Road To Mental Wellness, a blog that I created to tell my story, a story of my long arduous battle that I have been an unwilling participant in my entire life.

 The very act of making my story public wasn’t and still isn’t an easy one.
-Despite this, It’s imperative that I do so, so I can continue down the road to mental wellness.
+Despite this, it’s imperative that I do so, so I can continue down the road to mental wellness.

-Welcome to the Road To Mental Wellness, a blog that I created to tell my story; a story of my long arduous battle, that of depression, anxiety and PTSD.
+Welcome to the Road To Mental Wellness, a blog that I created to tell my story; a story of my long arduous battle, that of depression, anxiety, and PTSD.

 You see, doing nothing about my illnesses wasn’t and still isn’t an option for me.
 If it’s do or die, I’m going to choose to do, every time.
-The idea for this blog came to me after I began to write a book on my own struggles with mental illness.
+The idea for this blog came to me after I began to author a book on my own struggles with mental illness.
 You see, I was so debilitated by my illnesses that I had little choice but to take leave from work and do whatever I had to do to get well again.

-With that in mind, I put my energy into this book project as an attempt at a therapeutic intervention; while at the same time seeking many other avenues to wellness.
+With that in mind, I put my energy into this book project as an attempt at a therapeutic intervention, while at the same time seeking many other avenues to wellness.
 Equally important, it gave me purpose while I waited to hear from a mental health professional.

 Want to read more about my mental wellness journey?
 Go here